wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
-This is used to restrict the ability of guests and external users to only access approved cloud apps (such as collaboration apps).
-Blocking all attempts to access other cloud apps to increase security.
+This is used to restrict the ability of guests and external users to only access approved cloud apps.
+Blocking all attempts to access other cloud apps.

+_This can be customised to restrict or relax the apps included within the policy._

+### Why is this useful? <!-- omit in toc -->
+Typically it's best to give the minimum amount of access for the tasks people will need to perform.
+So for example, where it's possible to know that guests will only be using Microsoft Teams and SharePoint to collaborate, then restricting access to all other apps, such as the Azure portal enhances security.

+As guests have far limited exposure to the cloud apps within the Azure AD tenant, reducing the chance guests could view information they shouldn't, or that a malicious user could attempt to exploit misconfigurations.

 Combining this with approved external domains for sharing within SharePoint Online will enhance security further.

-_This can be customised to restrict or relax the apps included within the policy._

 Example below:
 <details>